-Users are encouraged to make use of certificates with subjectAltName fields that can be used as tmSecurityNames so that a single root CA certificate can allow all child certificate's subjectAltName to map directly to a tmSecurityName via a 1:1 transformation.
-However, this table is flexible to allow for situations where existing deployed certificate infrastructures do not provide adequate subjectAltName values for use as tmSecurityNames.
-Certificates may also be mapped to tmSecurityNames using the CommonName portion of the Subject field but usage of the CommonName field is deprecated.
-Direct mapping from each individual certificate fingerprint to a tmSecurityName is also possible but requires one entry in the table per tmSecurityName and requires more management operations
+Users are encouraged to make use of certificates with subjectAltName fields that can be used as tmSecurityNames so that a single root CA certificate can allow all child

 '''

+certificate's subjectAltName to map directly to a tmSecurityName

+via a 1:1 transformation.
+However, this table is flexible to

+allow for situations where existing deployed certificate

+infrastructures do not provide adequate subjectAltName values

+for use as tmSecurityNames.
+Certificates may also be

+mapped to tmSecurityNames using the CommonName portion of the

+Subject field but usage of the CommonName field is deprecated.

+Direct mapping from each individual certificate fingerprint to

+a tmSecurityName is also possible but requires one entry in the

+table per tmSecurityName and requires more management operations

 to completely configure a device."

 ::= { tlstmCertificateMapping 3 }

 tlstmCertToTSNEntry OBJECT-TYPE

+SYNTAX

-SYNTAX TlstmCertToTSNEntry
+TlstmCertToTSNEntry

 MAX-ACCESS not-accessible

 STATUS

 current

 DESCRIPTION

 "A row in the tlstmCertToTSNTable that specifies a mapping for

 an incoming (D)TLS certificate to a tmSecurityName to use for a

 connection."

+INDEX

-INDEX { tlstmCertToTSNID }
+{ tlstmCertToTSNID }

 ::= { tlstmCertToTSNTable 1 }

 TlstmCertToTSNEntry ::= SEQUENCE {

 tlstmCertToTSNID

 Unsigned32,

 tlstmCertToTSNFingerprint Fingerprint,

 tlstmCertToTSNMapType

 AutonomousType,

 tlstmCertToTSNData

 OCTET STRING,

 tlstmCertToTSNStorageType StorageType,

+tlstmCertToTSNRowStatus

 RowStatus

-tlstmCertToTSNRowStatus

 }

 tlstmCertToTSNID OBJECT-TYPE

-SYNTAX Unsigned32 (1..4294967295)
+Unsigned32 (1..4294967295)

+SYNTAX

 MAX-ACCESS not-accessible

 STATUS

 current

 DESCRIPTION

 "A unique, prioritized index for the given entry."

 ::= { tlstmCertToTSNEntry 1 }

 tlstmCertToTSNFingerprint OBJECT-TYPE

+Fingerprint (SIZE(1..255))

 SYNTAX

-Fingerprint (SIZE(1..255))

 MAX-ACCESS read-create

+STATUS

 current

-STATUS

 DESCRIPTION

 "A cryptographic hash of a X.509 certificate.
 The results of

 a successful matching fingerprint to either the trusted CA in

-the certificate validation path or to the certificate itself

-is dictated by the tlstmCertToTSNMapType column."

-::= { tlstmCertToTSNEntry 2 }

-tlstmCertToTSNMapType OBJECT-TYPE

-SYNTAX

-AutonomousType

-MAX-ACCESS read-create

-STATUS

-current

-DESCRIPTION

-"Specifies the mapping type for deriving a tmSecurityName from a

 '''